Contributions on complexity bounds for Deterministic Partially Observed Markov Decision Process: Formulation of es

-In this paper, we only consider \dpomdp s which satisfy the following finite sets assumption. \begin{assumption}[Finite sets assumption] The sets of possible outcomes $\Omega$, of states $\XX$, of controls $\UU$, and observations $\OO$ have finite cardinality.
-Moreover, we consider a finite number of timesteps, i.e. the horizon is finite: $\horizon < +\infty$. \end{assumption}
+In this paper, we only consider \dpomdp s which satisfy the following finite sets assumption. \begin{assumption}[Finite sets assumption] The sets of stages~$\timeset$, of states~$\XX$, of controls~$\UU$, of observations~$\OO$ and of possible outcomes~$\Omega$ have finite cardinality. \end{assumption} As a consequence, the horizon is finite: $\horizon < +\infty$.

-As we consider finite sets, we introduce a notation for the set of probability distributions on finite sets.
-Let $\YY$ be a finite set.
-We denote by $\Delta\np{\YY}$ the set of probability distributions on $\YY$.
-The set $\Delta\np{\YY}$ is in bijection with the simplex $\Delta_{\cardinal{\YY}}$ of dimension\footnote{The cardinality of a finite set is the number of its elements and is denoted by~$\cardinal{\cdot}$. } $\cardinal{\YY}$ (hence the notation).
+For a finite set~$\YY$, the cardinality of~$\YY$ is denoted by~$\cardinal{\YY}$, and the set of probability distributions over~$\YY$ by~$\Delta\np{\YY}$.
+Moreover, for any nonnegative measure $\mu$ on~$\YY$, we define the \emph{support} of the measure~$\mu$ by